jliu70/adafruit.usedgoodies.com/docs/glossary/microcontroller.md

 - limited processing power

-Microcontrollers vs General Purpose Computer
+## Microcontrollers vs General Purpose Computer

 - Use of Microcontrollers is fine for most cases
 - When you need more computational power, you may want to use a [Raspberry Pi](https://www.raspberrypi.com)
     - For example, if you wish to have a web dashboard to interface with, then you will need to use a Raspberry Pi

-## Microcontrollers vs General Purpose Computer

-- Microcontrollers are "mini-computers".

-Use of Arduino is fine for most cases

-When you need more computational power, you may want to use a Raspberry Pi

 ## Comparison of Raspberry Pi to Arduino